supreet11agrawal/Proposal/Proposal.md

 I am a third year undergraduate student of Chemical Engineering at Indian Institute of Technology, Kanpur, India

-I am using Ubuntu 18.04 (LTS), and Atom for writing all of my code.
-I am using this setup for last 3 years and in this duration I have become quite comfortable with it.
+I am using Ubuntu 18.04 (LTS) and Atom for writing all of my code.
+I am using this setup for last two years and in this duration I have become quite comfortable with it.
 For the purpose of debugging, I use *pdb*, to which I was introduced via [Kalevi Suominen](https://github.com/jksuom) while working on an issue.

 Despite being a student of Chemical Engineering department, my main interest has always been in Mathematics and Computer Science.
 Beacuse of this interest I have taken multiple courses in Mathematics department and Computer Science department.